 You can do anything your heart desires with outlines of this sort.
 All you have to do is go out, take photos of a few shadows, and turn them into something beautiful.

 16. Let Others Know What Makes You Laugh

 Double exposure photography is often associated with serious and emotional topics.
 But it doesn’t always have to lack humour.

 What makes you smile or laugh?
 This is the ideal opportunity to create something funny, touching, and memorable.

-Whether it’s a season, a family member, or something completely different, you can use your sources of happiness to create something that will put a smile on someone else’s face.
+This can be a season, a family member, or something completely different.
+You can use your sources of happiness to create something that will put a smile on someone else’s face.

 When it comes to double exposure photography, almost anything is possible.

-If you want to succeed, keep these 3 rules in mind:
+If you want to succeed, keep these three rules in mind:

 A note from Josh, ExpertPhotography's Photographer-In-Chief:

 Thank you for reading...